 How did you get started?

 After a decade, I officially closed KCI to focus all of my energy on building The Well Dressed Life.
-Thankfully, the gamble is starting to work out.

 Do you have a team? (and) Are you hiring?